 Voximplant supports audio and video conferences with up to 100 participants.

-For an audio conference, when an incoming call arrives, first answer it, then add it to the conference via the sendMediaBetween method.
+For an voice conference, when an inbound call arrives, first answer it, then add it to the conference via the sendMediaBetween method.
 See the code example below to understand how it works:

 This scenario allows Voximplant SDK users to join the conference call.
-If you want to have incoming SIP/phone calls into your conference, you need to create another gateway scenario.
+If you want to have inbound SIP/phone calls into your conference, you need to create another gateway scenario.

-The gateway scenario accepts incoming calls from SIP PBX and phone numbers and uses the callConference method to call the conference scenario:
+The gateway scenario accepts inbound calls from SIP PBX and phone numbers and uses the callConference method to call the conference scenario:

 If you are making a video conference, set the video conference flag to true in the routing rule.